DataDog/hiring-engineers/answers.md

 -------------
 **1.** Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog:

-- ###### Access the Agent Main Configuration File:
+- ###### On this exercise, we are going access the Agent Main Configuration File, which is the core file for creating a bridge between our local machine and Datadog in order to add **Tasg**.
+Tags are custom keywords pointing to specific aspects of your config file that groups together information as you desire.
+We will show how to apply tags in the next steps:

     `/etc/datadog-agent/datadog.yaml`

-*The file path above is set for Ubuntu since the OS running in our VM is Ubuntu.
-But if you are running commands from a different OS, you can check the syntax for other platforms [here](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7).
+*The line above represents a file path within your system.
+The syntax for file paths vary from OS to OS, but the line above is set for Ubuntu since the OS running in our VM is Ubuntu.
+ Although, if you are running commands from a different OS, you can check the different syntax for other platforms [here](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7).

+- The **datadog.yaml** file is large in extension, so I advise you to search for the keywords before editing anything.
+The commands we will run from now on are Linux based commands, so there are different commands to get to the same destination.
+You can use the commands suggested here, or your can use other commands you judge to better in order to access, read, create, remove, edit, and write on files.
-- The **datadog.yaml** file is large, so I advise you to search for the keywords before editing anything.
-The ***grep*** command below will point out the occurrences of your keyword and the line they are located at.
-In this case, we are looking for the keyword *tags:*
+ The first command introduced for searching keywords is the command ***grep***.
+Bellow you can see the syntax used to invoque the command grep that will point out the occurrences of your keyword and the exact line(s) they are located at.
+In this case, we are looking for the keyword *tags* located in the ***datadog.yaml*** file:

     `$sudo grep -n tags: datadog.yaml `

 *If necessary, you can use the ***sudo*** command to have the security privileges of another user, in case you are not the root user.

-- After finding the occurrences and the number of the respective lines, we can now access the **datadog.yaml** file in edit mode via command ***vi***:
+- After finding the specific occurrences and the number of their respective lines, we can now access the **datadog.yaml** file in edit mode via command ***vi***:

     `$vi datadog.yaml`